 Rules for Fielding Side

 The fielding side is required to have seven fieldsmen and a wicketkeeper.
 Reserve players may take the place of fieldsmen but cannot bat or bowl.
 Bowlers may use either overarm or underarm technique but the use of an overhand technique is recommended.
 Bowlers are only allowed to bowl for two overs to encourage rotation between players.
 Teams are also encouraged to rotate players to different fielding positions.
-Fieldsmen are not permitted to field the ball until it has passed the line of stumps at the batsman's end and fieldsmen may not move until the batsman has had one swing.
+Fieldsmen are not permitted to field the ball until it has passed the line of stumps at the batsman's end and fieldsmen may not move until the batsmen has had one swing.

 Some Conditions of Play

-The boundary for the field of play in mini-cricket is set at 25-meter radius from each set of stumps set in an oval shape.
+The boundary for the field of play in Mini-Cricket is set at 25 meter radius from each set of stumps set in an oval shape.
 The rules dictate a pitch that is measured at 15 meters from one stump to the next and that overs shall consist of six balls.
 Bowlers who throw the ball are penalized and strikers may only be given out when the ball is successfully bowled and caught.